The Impossible Boy

 The Impossible Boy is brilliant, brilliant, brilliant!
 Ben Brooks has followed suit as with Stories for Boys Who Dare to be Different in terms of enthralling reading.

-Oleg and Emma, two close friends, lost their friend who moved away.
-In order to fill the void, they created a fictional friend ‘Sebastian Cole’.
+Oleg and Emma, two close friends, have lost their friend, who moved away.
+To fill the void, they created a fictional friend ‘Sebastian Cole’.

 Sebastian, however, does not stay a figment of their imaginations and enters their world with gusto, excitement, a huge heart, and generosity of spirit.
 The story itself is a metaphor of one of the underlying messages of the book that nothing is impossible, especially in stories.
 There is a pulse and a rhythm to this narrative that keeps the reader hooked.
 Strange characters are encountered throughout the book who intrigue and provoke questions.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.